elishadamu97/mastereyesecurity/pages/panmak-mark-lere.md

-of numerous certificates, meritorious awards and awards of excellence for outstanding performances and contributions to the academia, legal profession and the society at large notably among these awards is the recent and conferment with the prestigious award of **GOBAL PEACE AMBASSADOR** by the World Organization of Ambassadors on the 29th day of July, 2021 at the Nigerian National Merit Award House, Maitama Abuja, Nigeria; notwithstanding all these engagements, Barr.
+of numerous certificates, meritorious awards and awards of excellence for outstanding performances and contributions to the academia, legal profession and the society at large notably among these awards is the recent and conferment with the prestigious award of **GLOBAL PEACE AMBASSADOR** by the World Organization of Ambassadors on the 29th day of July, 2021 at the Nigerian National Merit Award House, Maitama Abuja, Nigeria; notwithstanding all these engagements, Barr.
 Lere is a mentor per excellence, committed to raising vibrant, effectual and well equipped generations after him.

 #### FAMILY
-Barr.
-Lere is happily married to one female wife, Barr.
-Mrs. Mildred Panmak Lere and their marriage is so far blessed with Three Children
+**Barr.
+Lere** is happily married to one female wife, **Barr.
+Mrs. Mildred Panmak Lere** and their marriage is so far blessed with Three Children.